Sapphires Gemstones: Colors, Prices, and How to Buy Loose Stones

 Fancy sapphires have gained serious market traction since 2020.
 Here's the thing: they often cost 30-50% less per carat than equivalent blue sapphires while delivering equally stunning visual impact.

 - Pink Sapphires: Range from delicate pastel to vibrant magenta.
 Chromium traces create the color.
-Rose gold settings amplify their warmth beautifully.
+Our pink sapphire buying guide covers color and value.

 - Yellow Sapphires: Span pale lemon to rich golden-orange.
 Iron traces produce the color.
 They typically show excellent clarity.